Lymph node biopsy

 - A small surgical cut (incision) is made.
 The lymph node or part of the node is removed.

-- The incision is closed with stitches and a bandage is applied.
+- The incision is closed with stitches and a bandage or liquid adhesive is applied.

 - An open biopsy may take 30 to 45 minutes.